kvnptl/visual_perception/segmentation/unet_camvid/README.md

 ## UNet based semantic segmentation on CamVid dataset

-The project is structured to facilitate training a U-Net model for segmenting driving scenes from CamVid dataset, providing both standalone Python scripts and a Jupyter notebook for interactive experimentation.
+The project is structured to facilitate training a U-Net [Ronneberger et al.][1] model for segmenting driving scenes from CamVid dataset [Brostow et al.][2], providing both standalone Python scripts and a Jupyter notebook for interactive experimentation.
 This setup is ideal for those interested in applying deep learning to real-world vision tasks in autonomous driving and related fields.

 - Visualize the UNet model architecture graph here: [Network Graph (SVG)](media/unet_model_graph.gv.svg)